Charlayne Hunter-Gault: Career

 In 1967, Hunter joined the investigative news team at WRC-TV, Washington, D.C., and anchored the local evening news.
 In 1968, Hunter-Gault joined The New York Times as a metropolitan reporter specializing in coverage of the urban black community.
 She joined The MacNeil/Lehrer Report in 1978 as a correspondent, becoming The NewsHours national correspondent in 1983.
 She left The NewsHour with Jim Lehrer in June 1997.
 She worked in Johannesburg, South Africa, as National Public Radio's chief correspondent in Africa (1997–99).
-Hunter-Gault left her post as CNN's Johannesburg bureau chief and correspondent in 2005, which she had held since 1999, although she still regularly appeared on the station and others, as an Africa specialist.
+Hunter-Gault then joined CNN as its Johannesburg bureau chief and correspondent in 1999.
+She exited this role in 2005, although she still regularly appeared on the network and others, as an Africa specialist.

 During her association with The NewsHour, Hunter-Gault won additional awards: two Emmys and a Peabody for excellence in broadcast journalism for her work on Apartheid's People, a NewsHour series on South Africa.
 She also received the 1986 Journalist of the Year Award from the National Association of Black Journalists, a Candace Award for Journalism from the National Coalition of 100 Black Women in 1988, the 1990 Sidney Hillman Award, the Good Housekeeping Broadcast Personality of the Year Award, the Women in Radio and Television Award and two awards from the Corporation for Public Broadcasting for excellence in local programming.
 The University of Georgia Academic Building is named for her, along with Hamilton Holmes, as it is called the Holmes/Hunter Academic Building, as of 2001.
-She has been a member of the Peabody Awards Board of Jurors since 2009 and serves on the Board of Trustees at the Carter Center.
+She has been a member of the Peabody Awards Board of Jurors since 2009 and serves on the board of trustees at the Carter Center.

-Hunter-Gault is author of In My Place (1992), a memoir about her experiences at the University of Georgia.
+Hunter-Gault published In My Place in 1992 which was a memoir about her experiences at the University of Georgia.